alexeygrigorev/data-science-interviews/theory.md

 **What is feature selection?
 Why do we need it? 👶**

-Feature selection is the process of selecting those features that will the important role in our predictions.
+Feature selection is the process of selecting those features that will play the important role in our predictions.
 Selecting the valuable features is a very essential step in any ML/DS project of any scale.

 for say we are pridicting the survival of titanic and need features like age,fare,cabin_no,etc..... those are the features on which the output can be dependent, but if there is a feature like 'color' of passengers then it would be making no sense so now we can drop this colomn/feature because it is useless in our final predictions.